Class A and Protective Behaviors

 Special Olympics Kansas has implemented its volunteer screening policy effective July 1, 2005, in accordance with revisions set forth by Special Olympics, Inc. This change was made to protect Special Olympics athletes.
 These changes are the best way to protect our athletes, volunteers and the organization.
 The safety of our athletes is a priority to SOKS.
 Therefore, volunteers are screened based upon their level of involvement with the athlete

 Class A Volunteers

-All Class A Volunteers must complete an Adult or Youth Class A Volunteer Application.
+All Class A Volunteers must complete a Class A Volunteer & Unified Partner Application.
 Active Class A Volunteers will be re-screened automatically on a 3-year cycle.